 Vice President, Indigenous Arts and Education

-Tina Kuckkahn-Miller has served as the founding Director of the “House of Welcome” Longhouse Education and Cultural Center at The Evergreen State College since 1996.
-With degrees in education and law from the University of Wisconsin-Madison, Tina is an adjunct member of the faculty at Evergreen who regularly teaches a fund development course for the Master of Public Administration Program.
-She currently serves as the Planning Unit Coordinator for the Native Programs at Evergreen.
-She also serves on the Indigenous Program Council at the Banff Centre in Alberta, as well as the Board of Directors for the Lac du Flambeau Band of Lake Superior Chippewa’s project to create a new cultural center that will provide infrastructure and support to rural, reservation-based artists in Northern Wisconsin.
+The founding Director of the “House of Welcome” Longhouse Education and Cultural Center at The Evergreen State College since 1996, Tina became Evergreen’s first Vice President of Indigenous Arts and Education in March 2018.
+With degrees in education and law from the University of Wisconsin-Madison, Tina is an adjunct member of the faculty at Evergreen who regularly teaches in the Master of Public Administration Program.
+She also serves on the Indigenous Program Council at the Banff Centre in Alberta, as well as on the Board of Directors for the Lac du Flambeau Band of Lake Superior Chippewa’s Waaswaaganing Living Arts and Cultures Center.
 Affiliated with both the Lac du Flambeau Band of Lake Superior Chippewa (enrolled) and the Lac Courte Oreilles Band of Lake Superior Chippewa tribes, Tina works with a multitude of tribal peoples and artists from throughout the Pacific Rim in her roles at Evergreen.

 Glenda Breiler (Colville Confederated Tribes-Okanogan Band) earned a master’s degree in social work from the University of Washington and a bachelor’s degree in human services and Native Studies from Western Washington University.
 Prior to coming to Evergreen, Breiler served as the Deputy Director of the Washington Indian Gaming Association, where she worked with all 29 of the federally-recognized tribes.

 Longhouse Assistant Director